robbytbg/Loan-Prediction/README.md

 predicts that the applicant would default and be rejected.

-Impact: The company loses out on a potentially lucrative customer as a result, which causes a decline in business.![ref2]
+Impact: The company loses out on a potentially lucrative customer as a result, which causes a decline in business.

 ## Business Objective